-Conservation Society of California and Oakland Zoo
+Oakland Zoo and the Conservation Society of California

 Oakland Zoo was founded in 1922 by naturalist Henry A. Snow.
 In 1936, Henry's son, Sidney, established the nonprofit organization East Bay Zoological Society, which was originally known as the Alameda County Botanical and Zoological Society.
 The East Bay Zoological Society operated and managed the Zoo for the City of Oakland from 1982 until August 2017, when it was renamed the Conservation Society of California to better reflect the Zoo’s evolving purpose and mission in its commitment to conservation.